Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Boundary Bay Regional Park – a great park near Tsawwassen that’s also a famous bird sanctuary.

-- Capilano River Regional Park – home to the Cleveland Dam, nature trails and source of much of the region’s fresh drinking water in North Vancouver.
+- Capilano River Regional Park – home to the Cleveland Dam and some good nature trails.
+The park is the source of much of the region’s fresh drinking water in North Vancouver.

 - Derby Reach Regional Park – a park along the Fraser River near Fort Langley.